joshfriend/gatekeeper/README.md

 * `prepare-commit-msg`
 * `update`

-When Git runs a hook, Hooker will look in the `.hooks` directory in your repo root for a folder with the name of the hook that Git is running.
+When Git runs a hook, Hooker will look in the `.githooks` directory in your repo root for a folder with the name of the hook that Git is running.
 All executable scripts in that folder will be executed in alphabetic order.
 If one of the hooks returns a non-zero exit code, any remaining hooks are skipped and Hooker will indicate hook failure to Git.

 ## Example

-Given a `.hooks` directory containing the following:
+Given a `.githooks` directory containing the following:

 ```
 repo/
-    .hooks/
+    .githooks/
         pre-commit/
             bar.py
             foo.sh